asengardeon/hijiki/README.md

 # hijiki
-Python Rabbit wrapper to simplify to use Exchanges and Queues with decorators
+Python Rabbit wrapper library to simplify to use Exchanges and Queues with decorators